Woman's Franchise League of Indiana

-The Women's Franchise League of Indiana was a suffrage group organized in 1911, as a merger of the Indianapolis Franchise Society and Legislative Council of Indiana Women.
+The Woman's Franchise League of Indiana was a suffrage group organized in 1911, as a merger of the Indianapolis Franchise Society and Legislative Council of Indiana Women.
 The organization was associated with the National American Woman Suffrage Association (NASWA) and was the prominent suffrage group of Indiana.
-The Women's Franchise League of Indiana would expand to one thousand, two hundred and five memberships in thirteen districts.
+The Woman's Franchise League of Indiana would expand to one thousand, two hundred and five memberships in thirteen districts.

 Early Origin and The Maston-McKinley Partial Suffrage Act

-The Women's Franchise League of Indiana officially organized in 1911.
+The Woman's Franchise League of Indiana officially organized in 1911.
 The first convention for the WFL was held in 1912 underneath the motto, "Dignified Conduct at All Times".
 During the convention, the WFL created policies in order to create an effective organization that spread throughout Indiana, and gave a series of instructions for lower level memberships to create their own leagues.
 The primary goal of the WFL was to organize Hoosier women and allies in order to give the women voting rights at the state level.
 After the failure of the Maston-McKinley Partial Suffrage Bill, Hoosier suffragists and allies focused on a federal amendment to grant them the right to vote.